What we do

 The South "B" Region includes Miami-Dade, Collier and Monroe counties.

 This section coordinates all aviation assets (instrumental in search-and-rescue missions – saving approximately 1,000 people each year), offshore federal Joint Enforcement Agreement and state fisheries enforcement, state Emergency Operations Center activities and readiness for natural disasters, mutual aid requests, K-9 operations, multiple dive teams and Special Operations Group activities, including dignitary protection details.
-Staff also provides proactive solutions for situations within the Division of Law Enforcement and FWC to increase employee effectiveness and efficiency through strategic and operational planning, policy development, accreditation and communication.

 Conservation Initiatives and Rule Development